 On the second Thursday of each month, the City's Traffic Board meets to hear citizen requests & appeals and to consider recommendations regarding traffic control and parking regulations.
 If you have a concern or desired change to parking or traffic control, please contact us at (269) 337-8601.

-The next meeting of the Traffic Board will take place on Thursday, September 14 at 2:00 p.m. in the main conference room at 415 E Stockbridge Avenue.
+The next meeting of the Traffic Board will take place on Thursday, November 9, 2017 at 2:00p.m. in the Stockbridge Main Conference Room, 1st Floor, at 415 E Stockbridge Avenue.

 You can report issues with traffic signals in the City of surrounding area (such as flashing red signals, burned out bulbs, timing & detection concerns, etc) online by using this form.
 Issues related to streets and signage (such as vision obstructions or potholes) can also be reported online here.
 If you need to request a temporary parking permit, you can do so here.

 City forestry staff are responsible for maintaining City trees (a tree located in the City's right of way, in a City Park, or on City-owned property).
 Some common issues addressed by our team of International Society of Arboriculture-certified arborists include broken or hanging limbs, fallen limbs, dead or dying trees, trimming near streets and sidewalks, and planting new trees throughout the city.
 More information on Forestry & Tree Management is available here.

 The public right of way is an easement granted for transportation or infrastructure purposes such as a streets, sidewalks, or alleys (the right of way typically extends beyond the street to include the sidewalk and the curblawn in-between).
 Any occupation or excavation in the public right of way requires a permit and inspection to ensure individual safety, proper traffic control, and adherence to City of Kalamazoo construction standards.